The lack of a real pipeline continues to perpetuate a system in which candidates and elected officials do not reflect the communities that they serve.

 Providing Data & Tools

 Providing organizations with the data and tools they need to do their work more effectively.
-Learn more about the Pipeline Platform, a brand-new database of elected offices and officeholders here!
+Learn more about the data and tools we provide to our partners and values-aligned organizations here!

 Building State Pipelines